Voskan/context-aware-logger/README.md

 }
 ```

-These examples showcase how context-aware-logger can be easily integrated into applications built with Fastify NestJS, Express.js and Koa, providing consistent and flexible logging capabilities across different Node.js frameworks.
+These examples showcase how @voskan/context-aware-logger can be easily integrated into applications built with Fastify NestJS, Express.js and Koa, providing consistent and flexible logging capabilities across different Node.js frameworks.